uconneeb/systseminar/schedule.md

 We are meeting this semester (Spring 2023) on Mondays 10:00-11:00pm in Gant W416.
 Subscribe to [systematics listserv](/systseminar/listserv/) to receive emails containing connection information (or write to someone listed in [Contact Info](/systseminar/contact-info/)).

+### April 3, 2023

+Paul suggests this one, but (very) happy to switch if anyone else has something they'd like to discuss:

+Tiley et al. 2023.
+[Estimation of species divergence times in presence of cross-species gene flow](https://doi.org/10.1093/sysbio/syad015).
+Systematic Biology [Advance Articles](https://academic.oup.com/sysbio/advance-articles).

 ### March 27, 2023

 This week we're working through Chapter 12 in Revell and Harmon.